If you spend any time on the internet (which I know you do), chances are you've come across a disclaimer.

 And since you're here, you might as well make sure you have your disclaimers on point by picking up my disclaimer template here.

-If you want to try writing your own, keep an eye out for my next post all about how to write a disclaimer for your website or blog.
+If you want to try writing your own, check out this post on how to write disclaimers.